 In an active shooter situation, every second counts.
 Having a tool that provides real-time awareness — for both civilians and responders — can make the difference between chaos and coordinated action.
 PubSafe bridges the critical gap between public safety agencies and the communities they protect.

-Building a Culture of Preparedness
+Creating a Culture of Preparedness

 Active shooter preparedness should not be treated as a taboo topic.
 Schools, businesses, and faith communities can hold preparedness discussions and drills.
 The U.S. Department of Homeland Security and Ready.gov provide free downloadable resources including printable Hazard Information Sheets, training videos, and course curricula.
 Preparedness is not about living in fear — it is about building confidence.
 When people know what to do in a crisis, panic is reduced, response times improve, and lives are saved.

-Resources
+Helpful Preparedness Resources

 Bookmark this page, share it with your family and coworkers, and visit Ready.gov’s Active Shooter page for the latest guidance.
 And consider joining PubSafe’s public safety network — because in a crisis, a connected community is a safer community.

-Mental Health and Recovery After an Active Shooter Event
+Coping and Recovery After an Incident

 Active shooter incidents are traumatic not just for those directly involved, but for entire communities — including first responders, witnesses, students, employees, and residents of affected areas.
 The psychological impact of active shooter incidents can be profound and long-lasting.
 Post-traumatic stress disorder (PTSD), depression, anxiety, and complicated grief are common responses that may emerge days, weeks, or even months after the event.